 Are Knowledge and Consent Required?

 Your businesses' legal requirements for ethically recording calls depend on state law.
-While twelve U.S. states have laws for call recording which only require one person on the call to give consent, the majority have adopted more strict requirements.
-In most U.S. states, the consent and knowledge of every party on the telephone conversation is required, including during business conference call situations with multiple participants.
+While twelve U.S. states have laws for call recording which require all parties on the call to give consent, including during business conference call situations with multiple participants, the majority have adopted less strict requirements.
+In most U.S. states, the consent and knowledge of one party on the telephone conversation is required.

 In some states, your business can rely on "implied consent," which means that if a person continues to participate in a conversation after being informed the call is being recorded, they have implied consent.
 This definition isn't absolute and can vary between states.
 Failure to follow and understand your requirements can result in costly fines, civil penalties, and loss of customer trust.